FragMAX/fragmax.github.io/loginsetup.md

     - The exact copy of provided PDB
 2. file_noHET.pdb
     - Removing HETATM tags from the PDB.
 The HEADER and REMARK is kept.
-3. file_txc.odb
+3. file_txc.pdb
-    - If your uploaded file contains 2 or more chains, a _trimmer crystallographic components_ version of your file is generated using [phenix.sculpt_ensemble](https://www.phenix-online.org/documentation/reference/sculpt_ensemble.html)
+    - If your uploaded file contains 2 or more chains, a _trimmed crystallographic components_ version of your file is generated using [phenix.sculpt_ensemble](https://www.phenix-online.org/documentation/reference/sculpt_ensemble.html)

 The models can be downloaded and/or replaced at any time during the project.